 …………………………………………………………………………………………..

-“Swarm Intelligence: A Whole New Way to Think About Business”, Harvard Business Review Research into the behavior of social insects has helped several companies, including Unilever, McGraw-Hill, and Capital One, to develop more efficient ways to schedule factory equipment, divide tasks among workers, organize people, and even plot strategy…to read more, click here to download. |
+“Swarm Intelligence: A Whole New Way to Think About Business”, Harvard Business Review Research into the behavior of social insects has helped several companies, including Unilever, McGraw-Hill, and Capital One, to develop more efficient ways to schedule factory equipment, divide tasks among workers, organize people, and even plot strategy… click here to read the full article on HBR. |

 ![]() |